 Mississippi is home.
 But from the late 1970s, until we moved to Water Valley in 2004, home was California’s Mojave Desert, about 150 miles north of Los Angeles.
 My hobby was hiking in the desert back country.
-You find strange things in the desert, from plane wrecks to petroglyphs to mule shoes to bones.
+You find strange things in the desert, from plane wrecks to petroglyphs to mule shoes to grave markers.

 Early on, I would come across what appeared at first to be broken 1960s-vintage transistor radios, far, far out in the desert, often miles from the nearest road.
 What was this?